xzi/eamuse/README.md

-# eamuse
+# Katie's eAmusement Tracker

-A tracker for eAmuse maintenances
+A tracker for eAmusement maintenances written using Javascript.